ificator/ManagedSandbox/README.md

 # ManagedSandbox
 A managed sandbox implementation that lets developers choose between various levels of security.

+NOTE: This code is intended to lay the foundation for creating a secure sandbox, but by default is not fully locked down.

 The following resources were used to write this code:

 |Resource|Usage|